What is Form I-407?

 Legal Permanent Residence vs. Green Card

-The Green Card is a representation of the status.
+The Green Card is a representation of permanent resident status.
 The green card in and of itself does not mean anything.
 For example, if a Legal Permanent Resident was to misplace or lose their green card — they do not lose their U.S. status.
 Conversely, just because the card expires does not mean that Legal Permanent Residence is lost.

-It may subject the person to potential removal and other issues, but the mere fact that the green card expires, does not mean that the legal permanent resident status expired as well.
+It may subject the person to potential removal and other issues, but the mere fact that the green card expires does not mean that the legal permanent resident status expired as well.
 Rather, a person remains a U.S. person until they have taken affirmative action.

 Generally, the process can be completed relatively easily by simply filing the form.